EleanorJi/2025s2_gi-Project2_3D-Miniature-Game/REPORT.md

 #### 3.1 SUS Results
 *   **Average SUS Score:** 85
 *   **Score Range:** 73-90
-*   **Interpretation:** The game demonstrates "good" usability with room for improvement in specific areas.
+*   **Interpretation:** The score indicates that the game has "good" usability and is at the top of the "good" range, approaching "excellent".
+However, subsequent qualitative interviews revealed that there is still significant room for improvement in certain aspects.
 #### 3.2 Major Usability Issues Identified
 *   **Navigation Difficulties:** 8/10 participants struggled to find the correct path, particularly in Level 2
 *   **Lack of Visual Feedback:** 7/10 participants wanted better indicators for interactive elements and objectives